 The tragedy of Malaysia Airlines Flight 17 (MH17) has highlighted the aviation industry’s fragmented and uncoordinated approach to airspace risk assessment, resulting in growing calls from airlines and industry groups for collective action to address this issue.
 The scale of the loss of life resulting from the shootdown over Ukraine, and the anger directed at those responsible for the deaths of 298 people, has been the main focus so far.
 But there is little doubt that change is coming ...

-"Ukraine Shootdown May Spur Risk-Assessment Reform" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"Ukraine Shootdown May Spur Risk-Assessment Reform" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.